Capoeira al-Shababi works with children and youth in Jordan providing psychosocial support and life-skills to vulnerable communities.

-Capoeira al-Shababi believes that one of the biggest challenges that vulnerable children and youth face is psychological distress and the impact of trauma, whether from experience of war, conflict, poverty or social pressures.
+We believe that one of the biggest challenges that vulnerable youth face is the psychological impact of experiencing war, conflict, social and/or economic marginalisation.
 A healthy childhood environment that provides space for learning, self-discovery and the development of life skills are the most effective and essential conditions for a successful future.
 That is why Capoeira al-Shababi focuses on the following:

-Play, expression and creativity - the backbone of healthy child development -through exercise and music.
+Play, expression and creativity - the backbone of healthy child development - through physical exercise and music.

 Movement activities that serve as a therapy for healing from trauma and other psychological difficulties.